3D printing for teachers

 - Find out about careers in 3D printing and manufacturing, and the skills that are needed among the manufacturing workforce today

-The training will also encompass a ‘meet the researchers’ session, where I-Form researchers will engage directly with attending teachers to discuss their current research and, crucially, their own career pathways, from second-level student to researcher and beyond, to where they see themselves working in the future.
+The training will also encompass a ‘meet the researchers’ session, where I-Form researchers will discuss their current research and, crucially, their own career pathways, from second-level student to researcher and beyond, to where they see themselves working in the future.
 The researchers will act as role models, helping teachers visualise their own students in these roles in the future.

 Image shows members of 3DWIT, I-Form and JCT4 at the 3DWIT facility in Waterford IT.